There are some good day hikes that are on more-or-less established trails.

 - Wiregrass Canyon (6 miles round trip, a remarkable landscape of slot canyons, hoodoos and natural bridges)

 Southern Utah is also renowned for its more technical hikes through slot canyons.
-Here's an introduction to the canyoneering of the area.
+Here's an introduction to the canyoneering in Utah.
 Beyond that, you'll want a good guide or the expertise to get you safely through.

-For more information on hiking, visit the hiking page on the Glen Canyon NRA website.
-And remember to stop in at a visitor center to discuss your plans with a ranger before venturing cross country.
+Remember to stop in at a visitor center to discuss your plans with a ranger before venturing to the backcountry.

 Take your boat or kayak of choice north from Bullfrog Marina for a day (or days) filled with adventuring and hiking.
 Many of the easily-accessible canyons are marked by noting the buoy numbers — it’s advised to purchase a waterproof guidebook to have full details of each canyon, along with a topographic map.